Pakora

 Pakora (/hns/) is a fritter originating from the Indian subcontinent.
 They are sold by street vendors and served in restaurants across South Asia.
 They often consist of vegetables such as potatoes and onions, which are coated in seasoned gram flour batter and deep-fried.

-Other spellings include pikora, pakoda, and pakodi, and regional names include bhaji, bhajiya, bora, ponako, and chop.

 Etymology

 The word pakoṛā is derived from Sanskrit पक्ववट, pakvavaṭa, a compound of pakva ('cooked') and vaṭa ('a small lump') or its derivative vaṭaka, 'a round cake made of pulse fried in oil or ghee'.
 The word Bhajji is derived from the Sanskrit word Bharjita meaning fried.